 We learn from an early age that to earn trust; you need to show you’re trustworthy.
 It is earned over time.
 But is this always the case?
 What if there was another way to build it between people?

 Trust forms the greatest part of any business’s success.
 However, there are many cases where a business leader has come into a company and seemingly turned it around over-night

 They haven’t physically turned around the company themselves; they’ve relied on the people under them.
 Nor have they spent years earning the trust of those people – they only just turned up.

 Let’s give our new CEO a name: Laura.

 To turn the company around, Laura is going to need to motivate the team and get them to meet ever-increasingly difficult targets.
 They’ll need to trust that she knows what she’s doing.
 They are also aware that some pain is coming their way and need to trust that this is for the greater good.

 That’s a lot of trust to put in someone they’ve only just met.

-- Credibility – she’s done a similar job before (why else has she been brought in?), so no reason to think she can’t do it again.
+- Credibility – she’s done a similar job before (why else has she been brought in?), so there is no reason to think she can’t do it again.

-- Reliability – Laura is a specialist, she has a reputation to maintain, I think we can depend on her to deliver.
+- Reliability – Laura is a specialist and has a reputation to maintain; I think we can depend on her to deliver.

 So how do people like Laura do it?